rayakouhi/Engineering-Portfolio/Gate_Valve_FEA/README.md

-# Gate Valve FEA
+# High-Pressure Gate Valve Structural Analysis

-Designed a 4-axis CNC milling machine for rapid prototyping.
-Modeled all components in SolidWorks and collaborated with a team to complete the full CAD design.
+**Objective:** Analyze the structural performance of a Class 1500, ¾” gate valve under high-pressure conditions.

+**Key Achievements:**
+- Modeled valve geometry in SolidWorks and performed FEA in ANSYS.
+- Identified stress concentrations at thin sections and recommended geometry modifications to improve reliability.